-This walk-through is designed to be straight-forward and to take you step-by-step in creating and publishing your first optin.
-Go ahead and login to your OptinMonster account and navigate to your Dashboard to begin creating your first optin.
+This walk-through is designed to be straight-forward and to take you step-by-step guide in creating and publishing your first campaign.
+Go ahead and login to your OptinMonster account and navigate to your Dashboard to begin creating your first campaign.

 - Configure your Integration